WillOli7/kgPanels_Reloaded/README.md

 # kgPanels_Reloaded

-**kgPanels_Reloaded** is a modern, actively maintained continuation of the original **kgPanels** addon for World of Warcraft.
+**kgPanels_Reloaded** is a modern, community-maintained continuation of the original **kgPanels** addon for World of Warcraft.

-This project aims to preserve the flexibility and power of kgPanels while ensuring compatibility with current and future game versions, fixing legacy issues, and providing long-term maintenance for the community.
+The goal of this project is to preserve the flexibility and power of kgPanels while ensuring compatibility with current and future game versions, fixing legacy issues, and providing ongoing maintenance.

 ---

 ## ✨ Features

 - Create and manage fully customizable UI panels
-- Flexible framework for layouts, textures, and borders
+- Flexible system for layouts, textures, and borders
-- Compatible with existing kgPanels configurations
+- Compatibility with existing kgPanels configurations
-- Modernized codebase for current WoW versions
+- Updated codebase for modern WoW versions
-- Community-focused maintenance and improvements
+- Community-driven maintenance and improvements

 ---

 ## 📦 Installation

-### Manual Installation
-1. Download the latest release or clone this repository.
+1. Download the latest release.
-2. Extract the folders into your WoW AddOns directory:
+2. Extract the following folders into:
 World of Warcraft/retail/Interface/AddOns/

-3. You should have:
+3. Ensure you have:
 kgPanels_Reloaded
 kgPanelsConfig_Reloaded

-4. Launch the game and enable the addons from the AddOns menu.
+4. Launch the game and enable the addons.

+## ⚠️ Important – Configuration file rename

+If you were previously using the original **kgPanels** addon, you must rename your existing configuration file before launching the game.

+Please rename:

+World of Warcraft\retail_\WTF\Account\ACCOUNTBNET\SavedVariables\kgPanels.lua
+to
+World of Warcraft\retail_\WTF\Account\ACCOUNTBNET\SavedVariables\kgPanels_Reloaded.lua

+This ensures that your existing profiles and layouts are correctly loaded by **kgPanels_Reloaded**.

+Failure to rename this file may result in missing or reset configurations.

 ---

 ## ⚙️ Usage

-- Open the configuration UI:
+Open the configuration interface with:
 /kgpanels config

-- Use the interface to create, edit, and manage panels.
+Use the UI to create, edit, and manage panels.

-Existing profiles from the original **kgPanels** addon are automatically detected and reused, allowing a seamless transition.

 ---

 ## 🔄 Compatibility

-- Designed as a drop-in continuation of the original **kgPanels**
+- Designed as a continuation of the original **kgPanels**
-- Uses the same SavedVariables to preserve existing layouts
+- Preserves existing layouts and profiles
-- No manual migration required for most users
+- Minimal manual migration required

 ---